In Depth Baby Product Reviews Led by a Pediatrician

 Crash Testing

-The crash test analysis score for the V2 is not as impressive as the other UPPAbaby infant car seat we tested.
-While it is considered safe by the federal guidelines, it scored below average for the group in our “hotter” run test, which puts a little more stress on the seats than the guideline requires.
+The V2's crash test analysis result is not as impressive as the other UPPAbaby infant car seats we have tested in the past.
+While it is considered safe by the federal guidelines, it scored below average for the group in our “hotter” run test, which puts a little more stress on the seats than the guidelines require.

-In this metric, we are looking for those seats that perform better than the average seat with the lowest possible forces indicated on their head and chest sensors in the crash test dummies.
-The HIC or head sensor result was significantly higher than the competition and one of the highest in the group (lower is better).
+We are looking for seats that perform better than the average seat, with the lowest possible forces on their head and chest sensors in the crash test dummies.
+The HIC or head sensor result was one of the highest in the group (lower is better).
 The chest clip sensor results were also higher than the average.
-The overall crash test analysis results were below the average and lower than the other UPPAbaby infant seat.
+The overall crash test analysis results were below the average and lower.
 If you are looking for a potential additional margin of protection over the average seat, this is likely not the seat for you.

 Pressing on each side of the Mesa V2 helps the retractable LATCH strap to tighten until the red indicator turns fully green.